MariaDB Server Status Shows "Stopped"

-#10 Updated by austwhite over 4 years ago
+#10 Updated by austwhite almost 5 years ago

 Work around still corrects issue yes.
 You are right though, it does affect perceptions from anyone doing a clean install.
 Although the workaround is not difficult, it is not ideal on a new system.
 Especially if people are not as comfortable in the backend of the system.

-#12 Updated by cpg over 3 years ago
+#12 Updated by cpg about 4 years ago

 i took a look and the permissions are: